abrarmughal4480/videodesk-readme/README.md

 ### 2. Real-time Notifications System

-**Location**: Accessible via notification bell icon in the top navigation bar **Technology**: Socket.IO WebSocket connections **Purpose**: Instant user engagement and activity tracking
+**Location**: Accessible via notification bell icon in the top navigation bar of resident dashboard

+**Technology**: Socket.IO WebSocket connections

+**Purpose**: Real-time notifications for residents when their shared content is accessed by landlords, providing instant feedback on content engagement and access tracking

 **Features**:
 - **Real-time Alerts**: Instant notification delivery